Asymptotic theory of cepstral random fields: Conclusion

 \section{Conclusion}

 The general modeling approach and asymptotic theory we propose extends the spatial random field literature in several directions.
-By providing recursive formulas for calculating autocovariances, from a given cepstral random field model, we have facilitated usage of these models in a both Bayesian and likelihood settings.
+By providing recursive formulas for calculating autocovariances, from a given cepstral random field model, we have facilitated usage of these models in both Bayesian and likelihood settings.
 This is extremely notable as many models suffer from a constrained parameter space, whereas the cepstral random field model imposes no constraints on the parameter values.
 More specifically, the autocovariance matrix obtained from our approach is guaranteed to be positive definite.

-Further, we provide extensions to accommodate missing data and to conduct signal extraction.
-In doing so we provide a comprehensive approach for modeling spatial lattice data.
-Also, we provide several approximate methods for speeding up computation.
-Importantly, this makes our approach increasingly practicable in high-dimensional settings.

-In addition, we establish results on consistency and asymptotic normality.
+In addition, we establish results on consistency and asymptotic normality for an expanding domain.
 This provides a rigorous platform for conducting model selection and statistical inference.
-The asymptotic results are proven generally and can be viewed as an independent contribution to the random field literature, expanding on the results of \citet{mardia1984maximum} and others, such as \citet{guyon1982parameter}.
-It also expands known asymptotic results for time series estimated with regression effects, as alluded to in Remark 2.
+The asymptotic results are proven generally and can be viewed as an independent contribution to the random field literature, expanding on the results of Mardia and Marshall \cite{mardia1984maximum} and others, such as Guyon \cite{guyon1982parameter}.
+The simulation results support the theory, and the methods are illustrated through an application to straw yield data from an agricultural field experiment (Supplement's Appendix A).

-Owing to the computational advantages and flexibility of the cepstral random field model, coupled with the asymptotic results presented here, we believe the model provides a natural alternative to those currently used in practice.
-The primary contribution of this paper resides in firmly establishing the theoretical aspects of this model.
-Through simulation, we have demonstrated the effectiveness and practicality of our approach.
-Further, we illustrate the performance of our model through an application to straw yield data from an agricultural field experiment.
 In this setting, it is readily seen that our model is easily able to characterize the underlying spatial dependence structure.
-A topic of future research is to apply the models across an expanded and diverse set of applications.
-These studies are expected to further demonstrate the utility and flexibility of the cepstral random field model.